discordx-ts/discordx/docs/docs/decorators/general/permission.md

 ### permission

-It specify if the permission is granted or restricated
+It specify if the permission is granted or restricted

 | type    | required |
 | ------- | -------- |